Loop Models and $K$-Theory: Connection to the quantum Knizhnik--Zamolodchikov equation and combinatorics

 \subsubsection{Gorenstein Schubert varieties}

 We temporarily return to general $k$ and $n$.
-For the purposes of this paragraph, we ignore the equivariant structure of our sheaves on $T^\ast Gr_{k,n}$, which only contribute monomials in $t$ and the $z$'s to their $K$-classes.
+For the purposes of this paragraph, we ignore the equivariant structure of our sheaves on $T^\ast \operatorname{Gr}_{k,n}$, which only contribute monomials in $t$ and the~$z$'s to their $K$-classes.

-Assuming Conj.~\ref{conj:CM} to hold, consider, for $\pi\in\LP_{k,n}$, the canonical sheaf of $\CS_{\cl(\pi)}$, which we denote $\kappa_\pi$.
-By a simple duality argument, we can deduce from Cor.~\ref{cor:struc} a formula for its $K$-class: \begin{cor} \end{cor}
+Assuming Conjecture~\ref{conj:CM} to hold, consider, for $\pi\in\LP_{k,n}$, the canonical sheaf of $\CS_{\cl(\pi)}$, which we denote~$\kappa_\pi$.
+By a simple duality argument, we can deduce from Corollary~\ref{cor:struc} a~formula for its $K$-class: \begin{cor} \end{cor}

-This is {\em per se}\/ not very interesting, but is to be compared with the next remark.
-It is not hard to show by explicit computation that the coherent sheaf associated to $2 D(\pi)$ (twice the divisor of $\sigma_\pi$; equivalently, it can be defined as $(\sigma_\pi^{\otimes 2})''$), which we denote by slight abuse of notation $\sigma_\pi^2$, is
+This is {\em per se} not very interesting, but is to be compared with the next remark.
+It is not hard to show by explicit computation that the coherent sheaf associated to $2 D(\pi)$ (twice the divisor of $\sigma_\pi$; equivalently, it can be defined as~$(\sigma_\pi^{\otimes 2})''$), which we denote by slight abuse of notation~$\sigma_\pi^2$, is

-In particular, if $n$ is even, $\kappa_\pi$ possesses a ``square root'', given by $\sigma_\pi \otimes O(k-n/2)$, and by multiplying the formula of Cor.~\ref{cor:sqrt} by $\prod_i y_i^{n/2-k}$, we obtain a formula for the class of the square root of the canonical sheaf, as advertised in the introduction.
+In particular, if $n$ is even, $\kappa_\pi$ possesses a ``square root'', given by $\sigma_\pi \otimes O(k-n/2)$, and by multiplying the formula of Corollary~\ref{cor:sqrt} by $\prod_i y_i^{n/2-k}$, we obtain a formula for the class of the square root of the canonical sheaf, as advertised in the introduction.

 In general, $[\sigma_\pi^2]\ne [\sigma_\pi]^2$ because $D(\pi)$ is not Cartier.
 In fact, $D(\pi)$ is Cartier iff $\CS_{\cl(\pi)}$, or equivalently $S_{\cl(\pi)}$, is Gorenstein, in which case all three sheaves (structure sheaf, $\sigma_\pi$, $\kappa_\pi$) are some $O(\cdot)$ sheaves.
-The condition for $S_{\cl(\pi)}$ to be Gorenstein is known \cite{Svanes,WY-SchubGroth}: in the language of link patterns, it means that all neighboring arcs form a single group, e.g., link patterns typically look like
+The condition for $S_{\cl(\pi)}$ to be Gorenstein is known \cite{Svanes,WY-SchubGroth}: in the language of link patterns, it means that all neighboring arcs form a~single group, e.g., link patterns typically look like

 for $\sigma_\pi=O(a)$.
 In this case, partition functions of crossing and noncrossing loop models give the same result up to a monomial; in a way, the noncrossing loop model is ``smarter'' because it produces the result with fewer configurations.
 We give such an example now.